tlhutch/test-playbooks/docs/test_plans/release_validation/testplan-3.4.0.md

 1. [ ] Backup/restore successful - OpenShift

 ### Installation
+Install/Deploy tower in the following configurations and validate functionality with automated tests

 1. Installation completes successfully on all supported platforms (automated)
     * [ ] centos-7.latest
     * [ ] ubuntu-16.04